On the Gauge Invariance of Secondary Gravitational Waves: SIGWs and Gauge Dependence

-{\bf \em SIGWs and Gauge Dependence.} We begin with the second-order Einstein equation in Newtonian gauge.
-Other gauges are acquired by performing a gauge transformation thereafter (see Supplementary material (SM) for details of metric perturbations up to second order).
+We begin with the second-order Einstein equation in Newtonian gauge.
+Other gauges are acquired by performing a gauge transformation thereafter (see Appendix for details of metric perturbations up to second order).
 Our master equation is

 where $h_{ij}$ denotes the second-order transverse-traceless tensor mode, $a$ is the scale factor, and $\mathcal{T}_{ij}^{mn}$ is the transverse-traceless projection operator.
 Here, a prime represents the derivative with respect to conformal time.
 We consider a general cosmological background with equation of state $w$ and sound speed $c_s$.
 Using the Green's function method, this equation can be solved in Fourier space as